dbt-opiner/dbt-opiner/README.md

 ### Usage in CI pipelines
 The tool can be used in CI pipelines.
 It will return a non-zero exit code if any opinion with severity `Must` is not met.

 An environment variable `DBT_TARGET` can be set to specify the target to use when compiling the dbt manifest.
 If not set, the default target will be used.
+The target can also be set using the `--target` option.

+Check [this github action example](https://github.com/dbt-opiner/demo-multi-dbt-project/blob/main/.github/workflows/run_dbt_opiner.yaml) where a CI run is implemented.

 ### Important notes and additional configurations